HVAC SystemsCopyright: © EBC

 Our vision is a future-oriented HVAC technology.

 To create an ideal indoor environment, components for heating, ventilation, air-conditioning and cooling (HVAC) are necessary.
-The HVAC systems used for the preparation, transport and delivery of the conditioned air into the utilization zone should work as efficiently as possible with regard to energy consumption.
+The HVAC systems used for the conditioning, transport and delivery of the treated air into the occupancy zone should work as efficiently as possible with regard to energy consumption.